Community Energy Legal Toolkit

 - Accountability of decisions, especially financial, will be unenforceable

-- The laws for raising money by public share subscription are very strict
+- The laws for raising money by public share subscription are very strict, and therefore this will be inhibited

 - Individuals are likely to be at risk of personal financial liability for any problems or failures.

 The Partnership has reviewed the wide range of information available online that is designed to help community groups determine which legal entity is suitable for them.
-As a result of this review the Partnership has collated a short guide that includes links to some of the best further reading, and produced case studies of the decisions taken by three Devon community groups.
+We have collated a short guide that includes links to some of the best further reading, and produced case studies of the decisions taken by three Devon community groups.
+See all the documents below:

 Selecting Roofs for Solar PV Installation